atxwang/atxwang.github.io/_posts/2025/music2025.md

 *Favorite track*: "Crispy Skin"
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/2PXkyoHGhPBTdumrGSh8Ta?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **Racing Mount Pleasant's *Racing Mount Pleasant***: It's shocking that *Racing Mount Pleasant*, like *SEQUENCE 01*, has been excluded from so many year-end lists.
-My theory: it sounds too perfect, too engineered, too much like the designer baby of prime Arcade Fire and Isaac Wood-led Black Country, to receive the coveted indie credential of "authenticity".
+My theory: it sounds too well-crafted, too engineered, too much like the designer baby of prime Arcade Fire and Isaac Wood-led Black Country, to receive the coveted indie credential of "authenticity."
+It may be fake, but it sure as hell is perfect.
 *Favorite track*: "Emily"
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/037axs2AfEPUD5LtjfFYSv?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **shame's *Cutthroat***: It's unfortunate that this release hasn't received more popular or critical attention (Pitchfork doesn't even have a review!), because this thing is like the platonic ideal of a fun, thrashy, guitar-forward post-punk album.
 If you're intrigued by the concept of Wipers covering "Life During Wartime," this record is for you.
+*Favorite track*:
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/3Wm7UlvuhjWq4kiUBOqZeE?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **Maruja's *Tir na nOg* and *Pain to Power***: Maruja has been knocking it out of the park for a while now with stunning instrumental post-rock/jazz-rock projects like *Tir na nOg*, but the addition of Harry Wilkinson's vocals on their debut album has made it one of the most divisive releases of the year.
 I happen to like Wilkinson's rapping (to all the haters---it's really not different from someone like Zack de la Rocha's) and adore his singing, but I'll happily admit that the best bits of *Pain to Power* are the thrashy instrumental breakdowns and cathartic, sweeping outros.